 The preceding sections of this document supply some of the reasons why format preferences will often have to specify more than just the name of a file format.
 Preference statements may also benefit from specific recommendations relating to quality or call for descriptive or technical metadata.
 In the case of digital photography, for example, the Library may prefer uncompressed or losslessly compressed images to ones that have been compressed, resulting in a reduction of clarity.
 Files of textual material that do not support searching of the text would be discouraged.
 Content that is well bundled or that contains embedded or accompanying metadata that follows standards or published guidelines will be less costly to prepare for sustaining in a digital repository and integrate into systems for providing user access.

 Thus format descriptions developed to serve digital librarians must document relationships among (and within) formats and how they are used in practice, as well as acknowledging the fact of versioning.
 This Web site includes a number of Format Descriptions for the Library of Congress that begin to offer information of this kind.
 A team will be needed to remain abreast of new developments and update the format descriptions over time.
-Meanwhile, it is at this level of specific format description that this Library of Congress activity will have a high level of synergy with the Unified Digital Format Registry (UDFR), the successor activity to the Global Registry of Digital Formats.
+As the Library's descriptions were drafted, the compilers attended to the definitions and data models outlined by the Global Digital Format Registry GDFR; its successor activity, Unified Digital Format Registry (UDFR); and other projects, e.g., PRONOM and DROID at the British National Archives.

 What is meant by format relationships?
 Here are two examples: the relatively simple example of the WAVE format for sound, and the more complex example of the Portable Document Format (PDF), used for texts and more.